realsuayip/rest-filters/docs/source/recipes/using-constraints.rst

                     )

-This example defines two fields for filtering by range, requires them both to be present and enforces 90 day window for the filter.
+This example defines two fields for filtering by range, requires them both to be present and enforces a 90-day window for the filter.

 While creating custom constraints, we need to keep some things in mind: